daresaydigital/a11ychecklist/docs/layout/responsiveness.md

 - Avoid horizontal scrolling to about 320 CSS pixels width
 - Use responsive design if possible
 - Create an adapted mobile design if responsive design isn’t possible
-- Documents that are not a webpage should also be readable in a limited width
+- Documents that are not a webpage should also be readable in a limited width - Documents that are not a webpage should also be readable in a limited width

 ### Example